Director Compensation in Japan: When Can You Change It?

 【Koshida Accounting Firm Column Date:】

-Hi, my name is Taisei Koshida, and I am a certified public accountant and tax accountant.
+Hello, my name is Taisei Koshida, and I am a certified public accountant and tax accountant in Japan.

 I aim to assist non-Japanese business owners who need help with reading or writing in Japanese.
 If you find the Japanese tax return system challenging, I can help you with your tax filings.